 |Hitler claimed during his meeting with Mannerheim that these oil fields at Ploiești were the reason that he attacked the Soviet Union.|

-If one reads a bit deeper, though, it is possible to discern a strain of paranoia in Hitler about the security of Germany's oil supplies located in Nazi ally Romania.
+If one reads a bit deeper, though, it is possible to discern a strain of paranoia in Hitler about the security of Germany's oil supplies located in German ally Romania.
 This fear was unwarranted because there is no indication that Stalin had any designs on the Romanian oil fields.
 However, this sense of unease apparently impelled Hitler to make the fatal mistake of attacking the Soviet Union.
 World War II began as simple territorial conquest, but ultimately turned into a fight to the death for raw materials, particularly oil.

 However, Hitler actually gave a quite coherent and believable summary of events to date.
 One easily can read into his tone a sense of regret and almost trepidation.
 His comments about the unexpected strength of the USSR ring true, as do his disappointment with the Italians and fears about the Romanian oil.
 Two years later, he would prove that the Romanian oil was his top priority when he oriented the entire German defense in the east around the oil fields there, a decision that has puzzled many historians ever since but which makes perfect sense from what he told Mannerheim in 1942.

 The SS allowed the Finns to keep the recording in order not to create a diplomatic incident, but only under the promise that it would never be made public.
 Wax seals were affixed to the album sleeve to show that they had kept this promise.
 When those seals were broken is unclear, but how the SS could ever have known in any event is a mystery.
 Thus, the entire "agreement" to keep the recording private was a bit of a fiction so that everybody could save face.
-The recording was given to the head of the state censor's office Kustaa Vilkuna - a censor being a reliable Nazi?
+The recording was given to the head of the state censor's office Kustaa Vilkuna - a censor presumably being inherently reliable at suppressing things.
 Many in the film and broadcasting fields would agree wholeheartedly - and only returned to YLE in 1957.
 There is a legend that the recording was later discovered in YLE's files by a technician only by accident, but in fact the recording was well-known.
 It was released to the public a few years after being returned to the recording company.
 It might have become obscure again after that - but it was never truly "lost."

 There is another legend surrounding the Hitler/Mannerheim meeting.
 Supposedly Mannerheim wanted to test Hitler's strength in the manner of a modern-day lawyer.
 It was customary to break out a cigar over cognac after a meal in those days, and that is what Mannerheim did, at least according to the legend.
 Hitler was adamant about people not smoking in his presence, but on this occasion said nothing.
 Mannerheim, the legend goes, took this as a sign of weakness by Hitler.
 In truth, this would been in keeping with the earlier "walking the plank" episode and some grimaces made by Mannerheim, but Mannerheim himself was known to dislike smokers, so the story is probably apocryphal.